The UK Evaluation Society exists for and through its members: working together

 Communications and social media

 All members are invited to contribute evaluation news and updates for sharing through our member eBulletins, social media and our website blog.
-There are also opportunities to publish articles through our Society magazine, The Evaluator.
+There are also opportunities to publish articles through our Society magazine, Evaluative Practice.

 We have an active Twitter account – @UKevaluation – and LinkedIn discussion forum for interacting with the Society and between members.